advaith1/howtodiscord/docs/accounts.md

 After that, fill in the required information, and then BOOM!
 Your Discord account is ready to go!
 Go on and chat with friends without limits!
 There you go!

-# Deleting your account
+## Deleting your account
-First, let get one thing very clear, you currently **can't** delete your account.
-If you want to "delete" your account, change your personal information like your email/username and don't log in for a week.
+Currently, you can't manually delete your account, however if you want to deactivate your account, you can change your personal information such as your email and username to something wacky and not login for a week.
-This will make your account inactive, which counts like deleting it.
+This will make your account inactive, which effectively counts like deleting it.
 When you log-in once again, your account becomes active again.

-Soon, you will be able to fully delete your account from User Settings.
+In an upcoming release, you will be able to fully delete your account from User Settings.
-As for now, you need to contact support at [support@discordapp.com](mailto:support@discordapp.com).
+If for whatever reason you need your account to be fully deleted, you';; need to contact support through [e-mail](mailto:support@discordapp.com) or through the [Support Portal](https://support.discordapp.com).